tkdphoenix/create-lit-project/README.md

 `npm run start`

+## Instructions to link this script locally as a node command

+From within the root directory of this project, type `npm link` so that it can be recongized as a global install so you can use it.

+Once this command is run, go to the empty directory that you have created for your new project, and from inside that directory type `create-lit-project`.
+Answer the questions and the wizard will help you to choose options for your project.

 ## Snowpack

 This project uses Snowpack by default to run the development server and to bundle the project for launch.
 Read more about [Snowpack ❄️](https://www.snowpack.dev/)